-Paula Acevedo is a Senior Research Associate at Council for a Strong America (CSA), where she focuses on the importance of investing in effective programs for children from cradle to career incorporating the perspective of business, military, law enforcement, faith, and sport surrogates.
-Prior to CSA, Paula held positions at the International Trade Administration, the National College Access Network, and the Committee for a Responsible Federal Budget.
+Paula Acevedo is a Grants Management Specialist with the National Institutes of Health (NIH), National Institute of Allergy and Infectious Diseases (NIAID).
+Prior to NIAID, Paula worked in the nonprofit space focusing on K-12 and post secondary education policy research and advocacy.
+Paula has also held positions at the International Trade Administration, the National College Access Network, and the Committee for a Responsible Federal Budget.
 Paula holds a MPA from American University and a BBA from Florida Atlantic University.

 With a focus in the public sector, Michael has worked for local and international nonprofit organizations.
 He started his career at the Boys and Girls Club of America and then in 2012 worked on a community development project in Uganda, Africa.
 Academically, Michael has special interest in community development and civil society creation as well as Eastern Europe where he completed a quarter of his graduate level classwork.

 Prior to ASPA, Michael spent several years working with student populations where he gained event and project management experience and an organizational and customer service skillset.
 He was the graduate professional assistant for Student Centers; a founding member, vice president and treasurer of the Masters of Public Administration Student Organization.
 He also served as the vice president of the Graduate and Professional Student Association at George Mason University.